“Go out and play.”

 I wanted to let go of being an adult.
 For just a moment, I longed to forget about the news, responsibilities, and all the pain in the world.

 Remember when your mother urged you to go outside in the sunshine?
-Maybe you ran to the swings or drug your trucks through the sand.
+Maybe you ran to the swings or drove your trucks through the sand.
 If you were lucky, you had a tree to climb or a creek to explore.

-What if you told your grownup self to take a few moments and —play?
+What if you told your grown-up self to take a few moments and —play?

 I challenge you to reconsider your grown-up stance on play and view the world again through your childlike wonder.